 - a.
-For Members enrolled in the HCBS-BI Waiver, the following are covered assistive technology benefits: - Specialized medical equipment and supplies including devices controls, or appliances specified in the plan of care, which enable recipients to increase their abilities to perform Activities of Daily Living, or to perceive, control, or communicate with the environment in which they live. - ii.
+For Members enrolled in the HCBS-BI Waiver, the following are covered Assistive Technology benefits: - Specialized medical equipment and supplies including devices controls, or appliances specified in the plan of care, which enable recipients to increase their abilities to perform Activities of Daily Living, or to perceive, control, or communicate with the environment in which they live. - ii.
 Assistive devices that augment an individual's ability to function at a higher level of independence and lessen the number of direct human service hours required to maintain independence. - iii.
 Assistive devices that enable the individual to secure help in the event of an emergency or are used to provide reminders to the individual of medical appointments, treatments, or medication schedules. - iv.
 Assistive devices to augment cognitive processes, "cognitive-orthotics" or memory prostheses.
-Examples of cognitive orthotic devices include informational databases, spell checkers, text outlining programs, timing devices, security systems, car finders, sounding devices, cueing watches, electronic medication monitors, and memory communication devices. - v.
-Training or technical assistance for the Member, or where appropriate, the Family Members, Guardians, caregivers, advocates, or authorized representatives of the Member.
+Examples of cognitive orthotic devices include informational databases, spell checkers, text outlining programs, timing devices, security systems, car finders, sounding devices, cueing watches, electronic medication monitors, and memory communication devices.

-- vi.
-Warranties, repairs or maintenance on assistive technology devices purchased through the waiver. - b.
+- v.
+Training or technical assistance for the Member, or where appropriate, the Family Members, Guardians, caregivers, advocates, or Legally-aA uthorized rRepresentatives of the Member. - vi.
+Warranties, repairs, or maintenance on assistive technology devices purchased through the waiver. - b.
 All items shall meet applicable standards of manufacture, design, and installation.

-8.7506.D Assistive Technology Exclusions and Limitations
+8.75076.D Assistive Technology Exclusions and Limitations

 - Assistive technology devices and services are only available to meet needs identified through the Person-Centered Support Plan.
-They shall be the most cost effective and efficient means to meet the identified need and cannot be available through the Medicaid state plan, other HCBS Waiver Services or third-party resource. - 2.
+They shall be the most cost effective and efficient means to meet the identified need and cannot be available through the Medicaid state plan, other HCBS Waiver Services, or third-party resourceresources. - 2.
 Items which are not of direct medical or remedial benefit to the Member are excluded - 3.
 HCBS Supported Living Services (SLS) Waiver, Children's Extensive (CES) Waiver: - a.
 When the expected cost exceeds \$2,500 per device, the Case Manager shall obtain and maintain three estimates in the case record and the most cost-effective option shall be selected.
-When it is not possible to three estimates, documentation shall be maintained in the case record the reason for less than three estimates. - b.
+When it is not possible to obtain three estimates, documentation shall be maintained in the case record the reason for less than three estimates. - b.
 The following devices and services are specifically excluded under HCBS waivers and not eligible for reimbursement: - i.
 Purchase, training, or maintenance of service animals, - ii.
-Computers or cell phones unless prior authorized according to procedure. - Training or adaptation directly related to a school or home educational goal or curriculum. - ii.
-Internet or broadband access. - iii.
-In-home installed video monitoring equipment. - iv.
+Computers or cell phones unless prior authorized according to procedure. - iii.
+Training or adaptation directly related to a school or home educational goal or curriculum for members under 21 years of age. - iiv.
+Internet or broadband access. - viii.
+In-home installed video monitoring equipment. - ivi.
 Medication reminders. - v.
-Hearing aids. - vi.
-Items considered as typical toys for children. - vii.
-Items or devices that are generally considered to be experimental. - viii.
-Items or devices that are used for typical daily activities that do meet an identified need through the Person-Centered Support Plan.
+Hearing aids. - vii.
+Items considered as typical toys for children. - viii.
+Items or devices that are generally considered to be experimental. - ixviii.
+Items or devices that are used for typical daily activities and are not used to increase, maintain, or improve the functional capabilities of Members, that do meet an identified need through the Person-Centered Support Plan.

-8.7506.E Assistive Technology Reimbursement Requirements
+8.75067.E Assistive Technology Reimbursement Requirements